orancanoren/orancanoren/README.md

 <a href="https://www.sap.com"><img height=30 src="https://upload.wikimedia.org/wikipedia/commons/5/59/SAP_2011_logo.svg"/></a>
 <a href="https://kubernetes.io/"><img height=30 src="https://upload.wikimedia.org/wikipedia/commons/6/67/Kubernetes_logo.svg"/></a>

-In my daily work I'm heavily using Kubernetes, and involved in building security pipelines for our development cycle and deployment configurations for our micro services.
+At SAP I'm working on building security pipelines for our development cycle and deployment configurations for our micro services.

 In the past I've learned and worked on:
 - High performance computing [Nvidia CUDA / OpenMP]